Daily Chronicle

-The Daily Chronicle was a British newspaper that was published from 1872 to 1930 when it merged with the Daily News to become the News Chronicle.
+The Daily Chronicle was a left-wing British newspaper that was published from 1872 to 1930 when it merged with the Daily News to become the News Chronicle.

 Foundation

 The Daily Chronicle was developed by Edward Lloyd out of a local newspaper that had started life as the Clerkenwell News and Domestic Intelligencer, set up as a halfpenny 4-page weekly in 1855.

 Launched after the duties on advertising and published news had been abolished in 1853 and July 1855, this local paper specialised in small personal ads.
 At first, it carried about three times as much advertising as it did local news.

 As the formula proved popular, it grew in size and frequency and often changed its name to match.
 In 1872, it finally changed from the London Daily Chronicle and Clerkenwell News to plain Daily Chronicle.
 It was then being published daily in eight pages, half of which were news and half advertising.

 Edward Lloyd was keenly interested in advertising.
 It had the potential to generate substantial income and so allow the paper's cover price to be kept low.
 In time it contributed about 40% of Chronicle revenues.
 Demand was strong enough to charge a good price per line but, even so, advertising had to be limited to no more than half the paper.
 The lobby at 81 Fleet Street served as an informal labour exchange where advertisers and targets would search each other out in person.